Thinking about sitting out a semester?

 Individual programs may have additional program-specific requirements.
 Students should consult with their living and learning programs to ensure full knowledge of academic standards and expectations.
 Students are encouraged to discuss concerns with meeting minimum GPA requirements immediately.

-University Honors seminars are not repeatable.
-These courses are limited or one-time offerings that are not available for re-enrollment.
-Living and learning program courses are cohort-specific and are not designed for re-enrollment as they are sequential, building on previous courses.
-In rare circumstances, a student may be allowed to repeat a course with the next cohort.
-Students are encouraged to contact their living and learning program director regarding any extenuating circumstances.
+Generally, Honors College living-learning program courses are not available for re-enrollment.
+Living-learning program courses tend to be cohort-specific and are not designed for re-enrollment as many are sequential, building on previous courses.
+In rare circumstances, a student may be allowed to repeat a course with the next cohort or in the next semester if made available.
+Students are encouraged to contact their living-learning program director regarding any extenuating circumstances.